jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 ## Getting started

 For Homebridge to communicate with your Energy Sockets, it is preferred they all have a fixed IP address in your network.
-You also need to enable the "Local API" setting from within the HomeWizard "Energy" app for each Energy Socket.
+You also need to enable the "Local API" setting from within the HomeWizard "Energy" app for each Energy Socket you want to expose to Apple HomeKit.

 More on this on the HomeWizard support page: [Integrating Energy with other systems (API)](https://helpdesk.homewizard.com/en/articles/5935977-integrating-energy-with-other-systems-api)